 “Alright now your legs,” Joey said from behind me.
-He cut through the ropes around my legs and held me up so I wouldn’t fall.
-As I turned around to face him, I tripped over my own feet and fell into Joey.
+He cut through the ropes around my legs and held me up, so I wouldn’t fall.
+As I turned around to face him, I tripped over my own feet and fell into him.
 He landed on the ground on his back and I landed on top of him.
 “If you liked me you could’ve just said so.”
-He smirked.

-“You wish,” I laughed as I got up.
-I stretched out my hand to help him, but he declined.
+“You wish,” I laughed.
+I got up and stretched out my hand to help him, but he declined.

 “I’m a big boy I can do it myself,” he joked “Plus the guy is supposed help the girl not the other way around.”

 “What are you, eighty?
 This isn’t 1950,” I said, jerking my hand back.

 “Ooh, a Princess Bride reference.
 I figured that was inconceivable."

 “I’m more of a nerd than you know,” he winked.